Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

    ```

 5. Now you may want to added a fade in fade out and that can be done if you follow this [tutorial](https://www.youtube.com/watch?v=92Fz3BjjPL8), but since this is a scary game, no transitions will be needed 😈

+We can do the same thing with the computer screen but show a different animated screen for that

+To see how you do a video in Unity, use this tutorial: https://www.youtube.com/watch?v=p7iXEZGx2Mc

 Resource: https://www.youtube.com/watch?v=_yf5vzZ2sYE